pqabelian/abec/docs/Abec User Manual.md

-# Abec User Manual
+# ABEl User Manual

-The following instruction will lead you to create and run a full node and a wallet of abec.
+The following instructions will lead you to set up a full node (mining and keeping a copy of the full chain) and create an ABEL wallet.

-We start from abewallet first since we should create our wallet first and then use the wallet address for mining in abec.
+We start from ABEL wallet first since we need to create address by wallet and then use the address to mine.

 ## 1. Download Abewallet and Abec

-After getting a new version of **Abewallet** and **Abec** in compressed format, unzip them and store them in some folder as two separate sub-folders, for example, abel/abewallet and abel/abec, respectively.
+After getting **Abewallet** and **Abec** in compressed format, unzip them and store them in some folder, for example, abel/abewallet and abel/abec, respectively.

 ## 2. Create a wallet
+**Notice**: For security concern, abewallet should be created and run on a secure machine.

 To create a wallet,